deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

   46.4.145.194    DGRAM  registry.deckhouse.io
   ```

   If the retrieved IP addresses do not match, inspect the DNS settings on the host.
 Specifically, check the list of domains in the search parameter of the `/etc/resolv.conf` file (it affects name resolution in the Deckhouse pod).
-If the search parameter of the `/etc/resolv.conf` file includes a domain where wildcard record resolution is configured, it may result in incorrect resolution of the IP address of the Deckhouse image repository (see example).
+If the search parameter of the `/etc/resolv.conf` file includes a domain where wildcard record resolution is configured, it may result in incorrect resolution of the IP address of the Deckhouse container registry (see example).

-{% offtopic title="Example of DNS settings that may cause errors in resolving the IP address of the Deckhouse image repository..." %}
+{% offtopic title="Example of DNS settings that may cause errors in resolving the IP address of the Deckhouse container registry..." %}

 In the example below, DNS settings produce different results when resolving names on the host and in the Kubernetes pod:
 - The `/etc/resolv.conf` file on the node: